zhenners/pygame1/README.md

 3. ```pygame.QUIT:```: quitting the game

 1. Frame rate per second (FPS): refers to the number of frames (images) that are displayed on the screen every second in a video or game.
 It is a measure of how smooth the animation appears to the user.
-[ask them why is it important that we have fps]
+[ask them what is fps, the value that defines our fps in the game and why is it important that we have fps]
 2. ```pygame.time.Clock()```: creates a Clock that helps control the frame rate
 3. ```clock.tick(FPS)```: makes sure that the game runs at the specified frame rates per second.

-Step 1: Let's create our first function called main():.
+Step 1: Let's create our first function called ```main():```.

 ```python
 # The main game loop